NeO32001/Supplementary-Materials/README.md

-Contains necessary supplementary materials for the project by Mriganka Sekhar Das 2498115
+Contains necessary supplementary materials for the bioinformatics research project by Mriganka Sekhar Das 2498115